Two emergency medicine experts share tips for summer safety

 The warm weather is finally here, bringing the urge to leave the days of winter hibernation behind and enjoy the outdoors.
 Local emergency medicine physicians Drew White, MD, and Erik Schobitz, MD, offer some advice to stay healthy this summer.

 “Heat illness is one of the more common conditions we see during this time,” says Dr. White, medical director of emergency medicine at Washington Adventist Hospital.
 “Emergency room visits increase about 18 percent over the summer months.”

-Dr. Schobitz, medical director of the pediatric emergency department at Shady Grove Adventist Hospital, urges parents to pay particular attention to young children who are out in the summer heat.
+Dr. Schobitz, medical director of the pediatric emergency department at Adventist HealthCare Shady Grove Medical Center, urges parents to pay particular attention to young children who are out in the summer heat.

 “Infants and children younger than 4 are at a higher risk for heat-related illness,” Dr. Schobitz says.
 “It’s important for children to stay hydrated by ensuring that they drink 4 to 5 ounces of water every 30 minutes.”
 Drs.
 White and Schobitz add these important summer health tips: